We look at how speed limiters could impact your car insurance, and how the new system isn’t guaranteed to stop you getting speeding penalties.

 The top speed you can legally drive on UK roads is 70 mph.
 So why can cars reach speeds up to 100 mph?

-The European Transport Safety Council (ETSC) have investigated this.
-They say that 26,000 road deaths happen in Europe every year.
-And speed is one of main reasons for these deaths.
+The European Transport Safety Council has investigated this.
+It says that 26,000 road deaths happen in Europe every year, and speed is one of main reasons for this figure.

-Because of this research a new system - known as the Intelligent Speed Assistance system (ISA) – has been developed.
+As a result of this research, new speed limiting software called the Intelligent Speed Assistance system (ISA), has been developed.

-This will be mandatory for all new cars from 2022 despite the UK leaving the EU.
+The software will be mandatory for all new cars from next year, despite the UK leaving the EU.